 "Administration of 0.5 to 1.0 g/day (approximately 14 mg/kg BW) for 44 consecutive days or for 3 months produced no evident signs of toxicity in humans. ...
 Irritation, discomfort, weakness, and malaise were observed in individuals given oral bolus doses of less than or equal to 1.75 g/day (approximately, 25 mg/kg BW) over a 20 day period," noted one study.

 In other words, if a 150 pound person ate 1.7 grams of benzoic acid a day, they might feel a bit ill and get cranky.
-For context, a JUUL pod contains 59 mg/mL or nicotine in a total pod volume of 0.7 mL.
+For context, a JUUL pod contains 59 mg/mL of nicotine in a total pod volume of 0.7 mL.
 That means you'll get a maximum of 41.3 mg of nicotine if you vape an entire pod.
-The benzoic acid content is a fraction of that so, at most, you're looking at a few milligrams (the exact amount is not disclosed).
-If it takes 1.7 grams of benzoic acid to produce symptoms in an average sized person, there's not much to worry about (remember, there are 1,000 milligrams in a gram).
+The benzoic acid content is a fraction of that but the exact amount is not disclosed.
+However, if it takes 1.7 grams of benzoic acid to produce symptoms in an average sized person, there's probably not much to worry about (remember, there are 1,000 milligrams in a gram).